 Remember that many women continue to get pregnant with healthy babies.
 When you are ready, talk to your doctor about ways you can ensure your future pregnancy is healthy.

-So now we have a complete knowledge about the signs, causes and diagnosis of ectopic pregnancy.
+So now we have complete knowledge about the signs, causes, and diagnosis of ectopic pregnancy.

-We had a detailed look into how ectopic pregnancy causes issues for a women in terms of future pregnancies.
+We had a detailed look into how ectopic pregnancy causes issues for a woman in terms of future pregnancies.

 If you’ve had an ectopic pregnancy, your risk of having another one is increased.

 If you wish to try to get pregnant again, it’s very important to see your doctor regularly.
 Early blood tests are recommended for all women who’ve had an ectopic pregnancy.